Ultimate Dearborn Real Estate Investing Guide for 2026

 Income Rates

-Median household and per capita income will tell you if the renters that you require are residing in the region.
-Increasing salaries also tell you that rental prices can be increased throughout the life of the property.
+Median household and per capita income will let you know if the renters that you prefer are residing in the region.
+Historical wage figures will show you if wage increases will allow you to adjust rental charges to reach your profit projections.

 Number of New Jobs Created